Utica, New York: Culture

 Utica's position in the northeastern United States has allowed the blending of cultures and traditions.
 It shares characteristics with other cities in Central New York including its dialect group (Inland Northern American English, which is also present in other Rust Belt cities such as Buffalo, Elmira and Erie, Pennsylvania).

 Utica shares a cuisine with the mid-Atlantic states, with local and regional influences.
 Its melting pot of immigrant and refugee cuisines, including Dutch, Italian, German, Irish and Bosnian, have introduced dishes such as ćevapi and pasticciotti to the community.
-Utica staple foods include chicken riggies, Utica greens, half-moons, mushroom stew, and tomato pie.
+Utica staple foods include chicken riggies, Utica greens, half-moons, Italian mushroom stew, and tomato pie.
 Other popular dishes are pierogi, penne alla vodka, and sausage and peppers.

 Utica has long had ties to the brewing industry.
 The family-owned Matt Brewing Company (Saranac Brewery) resisted the bankruptcies and plant closings that came with the industry consolidation under a few national brands.
 As of 2012, it was ranked the 15th-largest brewery by sales in the United States.
 The Brewers Association named the brewery among America's top 35 craft breweries in 2019.

-The annual 15 km Boilermaker Road Race, organized by the city in conjunction with the National Distance Running Hall of Fame, attracts runners from the region and around the world, including Kenya and Romania.
+The annual 15 km Boilermaker Road Race attracts runners from the region and around the world, including Kenya and Romania.
 The Children's Museum of Natural History, Science and Technology, next to Union Station, opened in 1963.
 In 2002, the museum partnered with NASA to feature space-related exhibits and events.
-The Munson-Williams-Proctor Arts Institute, founded in 1919, features a PrattMWP program in cooperation with the Pratt Institute, and permanent collections and rotating exhibits.
+The Munson-Williams-Proctor Arts Institute, founded in 1919, hosts rotating exhibits alongside its permanent collection.
+Since 1999, it is also home to the PrattMWP program in cooperation with the Pratt Institute.

-The Utica Psychiatric Center is in a Greek Revival structure, the site of a former insane asylum that was the birthplace of the Utica crib, a restraining device frequently used at the asylum from the mid-19th century to 1887.
+The Utica Psychiatric Center is the site of a Greek Revival-style former insane asylum.
+The Utica crib, a restraining device frequently used at the asylum from the mid-19th century to 1887, was invented there.
 The Stanley Center for the Arts, a mid-sized concert and performance venue, was designed by Thomas W. Lamb in 1928 and today features theatrical and musical performances by local and touring groups.
 The Hotel Utica, designed by Esenwein & Johnson in 1912, became a nursing and residential-care facility during the 1970s.
 Notable guests had included Franklin D. Roosevelt, Judy Garland and Bobby Darin.
 It was restored as a hotel in 2001.